 - Spraying the surface when termites are inside a void.
 A surface spray will not reach them.
 Use a foam with an injection tip instead.

 - Assuming one can solves the problem.
-A single treatment only covers what you can see.
+A single treatment only covers what you can reach.
 If the colony is large, one application is rarely enough.

 - Choosing by price alone.
-If the infestation is in a wall void, a cheaper foam may not perform — and you end up spending more on a second attempt.
+If the infestation is in a wall void, a cheaper contact-only product may not perform well enough.

 - Skipping the follow-up.
 Check the treated area after 2-4 weeks.
 Continued activity means a professional inspection is the right next step.